aphggg/stock_diversification/README.md

 # Portfolio Clustering & Diversification Analysis

 This project explores **stock diversification** using unsupervised learning (K-Means clustering) on S&P 500 stock returns.
-It then creates and compares three simple portfolios:
+It creates and compares three simple portfolios:

 1. **Cluster-based portfolio** - one stock selected from each cluster (diversified by behavior)
 2. **Market portfolio (using proxy stocks from the S&P500)** - equal-weighted portfolio using all stocks in the dataset